MediaComem/modos/packages/ml-train/README.md

 *Binary*

 Model that put images in two classes.
 Images with and without problem.
-In the definition of the project, image without problem is defined as the class 5.
-Image with problems are defined as class 1, 3, 4, 6, 7, 8, 9.
+In the definition of the project, images without problem are defined as the class 5.
+Images with problems are defined as class 1, 3, 4, 6, 7, 8, 9.
 In the binary dataset, class 5 will become class 0.
 The other classes will be defined as class 1. (see the folder hierarchy on [chapter Create the dataset](#create-the-dataset) for a better understanding)

 *Categorical*